-If you want to make the ocean sensory bin pictured above, here is what you will need:
+If you want to create the ocean sensory bin pictured above for your sessions, you’ll need:

 - Kinetic sand